-ACTION 6.1 CITY OF STIRLING Diagnosis The Town Centre area is governed by two separate local government authorities, the City of Vincent and City of Stirling (Cities).
+The Town Centre area is governed by two separate local government authorities, the City of Vincent and City of Stirling (Cities).
 From a visitor or community perspective, the Town Centre operates as a whole regardless of the boundary between the Cities.

+The Cities have identified an opportunity to approach the Town Centre in collaboration where possible and have agreed in principle to collaborate to improve outcomes for the Town Centre.
+Some of these collaborations will include:

+Analysis

-Analysis The Cities have identified an opportunity to approach the Town Centre in collaboration where possible and have agreed in principle to collaborate to improve outcomes for the Town Centre.
-Some of these collaborations will include: Working with and supporting Beaufort Street Network, residents, and local businesses; Joint approaches on shared issues; Engagement on infrastructure planning and public realm improvement projects; Sharing information and resources; and Being open to innovation, experimentation, and new ideas that support positive growth and vibrancy for the Town Centre.
-Solution Work collaboratively with the City of Stirling.
+- Working with and supporting Beaufort Street Network, residents, and local businesses: - Joint approaches on shared issues; - Engagement on infrastructure planning and public realm improvement projects; - Sharing information and resources; and - Being open to innovation, experimentation, and new ideas that support positive growth and vibrancy for the Town Centre.